overdev/raylibpyctbg/README.md

 When added to the binding, it includes all functions in the rlgl header.

+### Documentation

+You can generate API reference for all symbols wrapped by the generator.
+For some examples, check out the markdown files in the _output_ folder.

 ## Using the python binding

 Please, note that this binding does not include any raylib binary file.
 You can grab the binary